 Change test at P342 L1

 Figure 158 depicts an example of the transmission of MSDUs using the segmentation and reassembly procedure.
-In this example, the upper layer of the originator uses the MA-UNITDTA.request primitive to pass MSDUs to the MAC layer for delivery to the recipient.
-Successful delivery of an MSDU to the recipient is indicated by a MA-UNITDATA-STATUS.indication primitive issued by the MAC at the successful delivery of all MSDU segments that belong to the specific MSDU.
+In this example, the upper layer of the originator uses the MA-UNITDTA.request primitive to pass MSDUs to the MAC layer for delivery to the recipient..
 MAC level acknowledgements are not depicted in the figure.
 Delivered MPDUs reside in the recipient’s reordering buffer.
 A MA-UNITDATA.indication primitive is used to deliver the complete MSDU to the recipient’s upper layer.
 7 Moreover, in this example, MSDU K – 1 contains one segment delivered in the MPDU with SN = N – 1, which is successfully delivered to the recipient’s reordering buffer and then released to the recipient’s upper layer.
 MSDU K comprises of four MSDU segments that are transmitted to the recipient by MPDUs with SN = N, N+1, N+2, and N+3.
 The first transmission attempt of MPDU SN=N+2 fails and is retransmitted.
 The entire MSDU K is released to the recipient’s upper layer upon arrival of all MSDU segments at the recipient’s reordering buffer.

 Replace Figures 158 and 159 with the following